P-R-O-C-H-Y/arduino-esp32/README.md

 See [contributing](https://docs.espressif.com/projects/arduino-esp32/en/latest/contributing.html) in the documentation for more information on how to contribute to the project.

+### External libraries compilation tests

+We have set-up CI testing for external libraries for ESP32 Arduino core.
+You can check test results in file [LIBRARY_TEST](https://github.com/P-R-O-C-H-Y/arduino-esp32/blob/Libraries_CI_test/LIBRARY_TEST.md).
+For more informations and how to add your library to the test see [external library testing](https://docs.espressif.com/projects/arduino-esp32/en/latest/external_library_test.html) in documentation.

 > We would like to have this repository in a polite and friendly atmosphere, so please be kind and respectful to others.
 For more details, look at [Code of Conduct](https://github.com/espressif/arduino-esp32/blob/master/CODE_OF_CONDUCT.md).